 The hospital universe is defined as all hospitals located in the U.S. open during any part of the calendar year and designated as community hospitals in the American Hospital Association (AHA) Annual Survey.
 The AHA defines community hospitals as follows: "All nonfederal short-term general and other specialty hospitals, excluding hospital units of institutions."
-Consequently, Veterans Hospitals and other federal facilities (Department of Defense and Indian Health Service) are excluded.
-Beginning with the 1998 NIS, community rehabilitation hospitals were excluded from the universe because the type of care provided and the characteristics of the discharges from these facilities were markedly different from other short-term hospitals.
+Consequently, Veterans Hospitals and other Federal facilities (Department of Defense and Indian Health Service) are excluded.
+Beginning with the 1998 NIS, we excluded short-term rehabilitation hospitals from the universe because the type of care provided and the characteristics of the discharges from these facilities were markedly different from other short-term hospitals.
 Figure 1 displays the number of universe hospitals for each year based on the AHA Annual Survey.
 Between the years 1988-2001, a steady decline in the number of hospitals is evident.
-However, in 2002, for the first time, the number of universe hospitals increased to 4,840, from 4,812 the prior year - a net gain of 28 hospitals.
+However, beginning in 2002, the number of universe hospitals has stabilized.

-Figure 1: Hospital Universe, by Year
+Figure 1: Hospital Universe, by Year1